alex/what-happens-when/README.rst

 The browser begins fetching external resources linked to the page (CSS, images, JavaScript files, etc.).

-At this stage the browser marks the document as interactive and starts parsing scripts that are in "deferred" mode: those that should be executed after the document is parsed.
+At this stage, the browser marks the document as interactive and starts parsing scripts that are in "deferred" mode: those that should be executed after the document is parsed.
 The document state is set to "complete" and a "load" event is fired.